libretime/libretime/docs/admin-manual/custom-authentication.md

 This configuration is in `/etc/libretime/config.yml`.
 The following is an example configuration for an SSO service that does the following:

-- Sends the username in the `Remote-User` HTTP header (required).
+- Sends the username in the `Remote-User` HTTP header.
-- Sends the email in the `Remote-Email` HTTP header (not required).
+- Sends the email in the `Remote-Email` HTTP header.
-- Sends the name in the `Remote-Name` HTTP header (not required).
+- Sends the name in the `Remote-Name` HTTP header.
 Example `John Doe`
-- Sends the comma delimited groups in the `Remote-Groups` HTTP header (not required).
+- Sends the comma delimited groups in the `Remote-Groups` HTTP header.
 Example `group 1,lt-admin,group2`
+- Has an IP of `10.0.0.34` (not required).
+When not provided it is not checked.
 - Users with the `lt-host` group should get host privileges.
 - Users with the `lt-admin` group should get admin privileges.
 - Users with the `lt-pm` group should get program manager privileges.